It appears from all indications, that nothing meaningful has been done to stop or at least control the annual deadly Accra floods.

 This group were stuck in the deadly floods with their anchor and hope clinging only on nearby shrubs

 One of the homes destroyed by the rain

 Ghanains are still calling upon the government to put in their best in the fight against this menace instead of running helter-skelter to provide relief materials and condolences at the strike of the tragedy that is obviously looming.

 However, residents are advised to do everything within their powers to curb the floods.
-This includes, desisting from the unhygienic habit of emptying refuse into the drains, carrying out proper sanitation exercise at regular intervals, keeping their children safe at any sign of coming rains and other innumerable safety measures.
+These include, desisting from the unhygienic habit of emptying refuse into drains, carrying out proper sanitation exercise at regular intervals, keeping their children safe at any sign of coming rains and other innumerable safety measures.